mattia-scardecchia/Robustness-of-Minima-and-Finetuning/README.md

-# Robustness of minima and finetuning performance
+# Robustness of minima and transfer learning

 With the rise of foundation models in deep learning, it is common practice in many applications to finetune a giant model pretrained on an enormous corpus of data to the specific task at hand.
 Motivated by this observation, in this research project we set out to investigate which properties of the final pretraining configurations can lead to strong finetuning performance.